christianwick/vibeplot/sphinx/index.rst

 Welcome to vibeplot's documentation!
 ====================================

-Vibeplot presents a visualization of molecular vibrations in terms of changes of normal coordinates (bond length, bond angle and bond torsion) in two dimensions.
-The data may be obtained from a vibrational analysis of density functional calculations (DFT).
-Vibeplot is especially targeted at the chemists.
+Vibeplot presents a new and attractive way to visualize vibrational analysis from density functional calculations (DFT) in two dimensions.
+It is especially targeted at the chemists.
+The interface can either be scripted or used interactively with QVibeplot.

 Contents